AirstarsAsia/hugobookshop/content/_index.md

       <p>For more infos, check out the <a target="_blank"
       href="https://github.com/CloudCannon/hugo-bookshop-starter#readme">readme</a></p>
     type: standard
+  - _bookshop_name: cta
+    background_image: /uploads/rodion-kutsaiev-0vgg7cqtwco-unsplash.jpg
+    preheading: pre reading
+    heading: Hello from us
+    content: >-
+      The arguments are the same as the bookshop partial.
+This is otherwise a standard Hugo partial, with the extra feature that it can be used anywhere within your Hugo site or your components.
+    phone: ''
 note_html: <p>You can also use the bookshop tag directly.</p>
 ---